-Proportion of soil with normal pH and high pH was determined based on the most up-to-date high resolution (250 m) soils map (Tóth, G. et al., 2015), shown in Figure 5.5.
-41% of the areas as identified from the soil map was allocated to the normal soil pH (pH \leq 7), and 59% to the high pH (pH \geq 7).
+The proportion of soil with normal pH and high pH was determined based on the most up-to-date high resolution (250 m) soils map (Tóth, G. et al., 2015)..
+According to the soil map, 41% of the areas were as having normal soil pH (pH≤7), while 59% were classified as having high pH (pH >7).
+This distribution is illustrated in Figure 5.6.

-Figure 5.5 Soil acidity in Hungary
+Figure 5.6 Soil acidity in Hungary

-Emission factors provided by soil pH in the EMEP/EEA Guidebook (EEA, 2019) were weighted by the resulted proportions and weighted national average emission factors, given in Table 5.36Table 5.36, were calculated for each fertilizer types.
+Emission factors provided by soil pH in the EMEP/EEA Guidebook (EEA, 2023) were weighted by the resulting proportions.
+Weighted national average emission factors were then calculated for each fertilizer type, as shown in Table 5.36.